 In this case, it will grow.

-But is there an appeal when you look at polls, people want everything for free, and we're gonna take it from this group of people and give it to you, Matt?
+People want everything for free, and we're going to take it from this group of people and give it to you, Matt?

 They don't mention LBJ, but it goes back that far.

-And it's when you start with that and then you realize that you have a combination of polls, some of which are just gender, but the one you just mentioned where you just have a small number of Republicans, I don't know which group did it, but you have those all the time.
+And when you start with that, and then you realize that you have a combination of polls, some of which are just genned up, but the one you just mentioned, where you just have a small number of Republicans.

-But no it's going to take some time and the Republicans have got to do a better job with their message.
+But no, it's going to take some time, and the Republicans have got to do a better job with their message.

-I mean last night's speech was surreal.
+I mean, last night's speech was surreal.

-It was like a hostage taking where they're sitting there with their masks on spread out around the c congressional chamber and uh Joe Biden is reading from a teleprompter it was the most boring it was worse than the Oscars.
+It was like a hostage taking where they're sitting there with their masks on, spread out around the congressional chamber.

-I mean it was unbelievable.
+I mean, it was unbelievable.

 The ratings must be a disaster.

-And when you look at it those polls that are coming out now with so few Republicans we talked about it last year that they were rigging the polls to suppress our vote.
+And when you look at it, those polls that are coming out now with so few Republicans, we talked about it last year that they were rigging the polls to suppress our vote.

-Now they're rigging the polls to fool us on these fake policies and like like for example ABC came out with a poll 24% Republicans Saturday and barely had had uh a a positive job of rule for Biden.
+And like, for example, ABC came out with a poll, 24% Republicans Saturday and barely had a positive job approval for Biden.

-They would support him if he runs again 82 to 15 and nobody mentioned his name last night.
+They would support him if he runs again, 82 to 15.

 Nobody believes it.